ringcentral/ringcentral-add-in-framework-js/Example.md

 ## Flow - Subscription

-There are several types of webhook subcriptions we can do on Github. [create repository webhook](https://docs.github.com/en/rest/reference/repos#create-a-repository-webhook) is chosen here.
+There are several types of webhook subscriptions we can do on Github. [create repository webhook](https://docs.github.com/en/rest/reference/repos#create-a-repository-webhook) is chosen here.
 Code changes are made in `src/server/routes/subscription.js` to follow the API rules of creating a repository webhook and save relevant information in database.

 ## Flow - Notification